XRPL-Commons/core-dev-bootcamp-2025/day-2/material/protocol.serializer.md

 | 3    | Sort fields by (type code, field code) (see [Canonical Field Order](#canonical-field-order)) |
 | 4    | Prefix each field with its Field ID (see [Field IDs](#field-ids)) |
 | 5    | Concatenate all fields in order to produce the binary blob |

----

-**All statements above are strictly grounded in the provided documentation and source code.**